M1TE5H/microstructure/README.md

 # microstructure
-Simulation and Visualisation of Mesoscale Phenomena
+Libraries for Efficient Simulation and Beautified Visualisation of Mesoscale Phenomena